Dreaming381/Latios-Framework/Documentation~/Core/README.md

 =\>{}).WithoutBurst().Run();
 ```

-You can then access the collection component using the `EntityManager`
+You can then access the collection component using the `LatiosWorldUnmanaged`
-extensions.
+methods.

 Collection components have this nice feature of automatically updating their
-dependencies if you use them in a `SubSystem`.
+dependencies if you use them in a system.

 See more: [Collection and Managed Struct
 Components](Collection%20and%20Managed%20Struct%20Components.md)